Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

   selectors and score names manually.
 - Use [`Components`](/docs/concepts/components) + [`Predicates`](/docs/data-driven/predicates) together for robust item checks and inventory
   management.
+- Reach for [`NBTs`](/docs/concepts/nbts) when you need to build a payload once and reuse it across commands, chat, or predicates.
 - Use [`Helpers Utilities`](/docs/helpers/utilities) to avoid reimplementing common glue code such as renderers, scheduler patterns, raycasts, or scoreboard-based maths.